Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Adventures/The Circles.md

 **Custom [[Moves]]:**

 **Let’s Get Out Of Here!** When you enter the circle looking for the center, you find it.
-When you try to find an exit or someone else in the maze, roll +Sharp:
+When you try to find an exit or someone else in the maze, roll [[+Sharp]]:

 -   On a 10+, you get there.